 Device Related Infection Prevention Practice (DRIPP)

-DRIPP (Device-Related Infection Prevention Practice) is an improvement collaborative between the Infection Prevention Society (IPS) and Becton Dickinson UK Ltd (BD), together with the British Association of Urological Nurses (BAUN), the Association for Continence Advice (ACA), the Association of Safe Aseptic Practice (ASAP) and the National Infusion and Vascular Access Society (NIVAS).
+DRIPP (Device-Related Infection Prevention Practice) is an improvement collaborative between the Infection Prevention Society (IPS), British Association of Urological Nurses (BAUN), Association for Continence Professionals (ACP), Association for Safe Aseptic Practice (ASAP), National Infusion and Vascular Access Society (NIVAS) and the National Nurses Nutrition Group (NNNG).

 What is its aim?